We have practice guidance to help us modify our usual social work practice approach in the context of a measles outbreak.

 Consider asking tamariki and rangatahi direct questions – for example, if the police report states they were present, ask them how they felt, and explore times when people got upset but it didn’t result in violence or the Police being called.

-We need to approach the perpetrator with the same expectations of the importance of their role in the life of their tamariki, which includes provision of safe and loving parenting.
+We need to approach the person who uses violence with the same expectations of the importance of their role in the life of their tamariki and rangatahi, which includes provision of safe and loving parenting.
 This includes a definition of being a good parent that explicitly includes respectful treatment of the other parent.
 Being inclusive shapes our assessments, family engagement strategies, case planning and documentation.

 Kaimahi need to actively maintain supervision and seek support and advice from specialists in the family violence field to ensure we:

-• support the perpetrator to explore how they think their violent behaviour impacts on their tamariki – assist them to get help because this change process will take time and practice
+• support the person who uses violence to explore how they think their violent behaviour impacts on their tamariki and rangatahi – assist them to get help because this change process will take time and practice

-• don't blame the mother or primary caregiver for ‘failing to protect’ their tamariki when they are the victims of violence
+• don't blame the mother or primary caregiver for 'failing to protect' their tamariki and rangatahi when they are the victim-survivors of violence

-• carefully manage and consider safety issues when calling whānau hui or family group conferences – if there are protection orders or bail conditions in place, we adhere to them by consulting with the Police or probations along with whānau or family
+• carefully manage and consider safety issues when calling whānau hui or family group conferences – if there are protection orders or bail conditions in place, we adhere to them by consulting with the Police or Corrections (Probation Service) along with whānau or family

-• support both the perpetrator of violence and their victims, including tamariki, to rebuild safe relationships (if this is what is wanted) and recover from the impacts of family harm.
+• support both the person who uses violence and their victim-survivors, including tamariki and rangatahi, to rebuild safe relationships (if this is what is wanted) and recover from the impacts of family harm.

 Family violence practice triggers provide questions to consider during assessment, planning, implementation and review and can be helpful prompts during supervision or case discussions.